zyuan-astro/PhotCalib/README.rst

   cd examples

-To Calibrate CaHK data using the run model trained by the main survey:
+To Calibrate CaHK data using the trained run model:
 .. code::

-  python calib_raw.py 17Am05 combined_catalogue_17Am05_sel.fits -D cpu
+python calib_raw.py 25Am02 25Am02  -D cpu

-Substitute 17Am05 to the run you need and make sure the input data for calibration has the same format as that in the examples/data/.fits
+The first run name represents the run to train the calibration model.

+The second run name represents the run to be calibrated.

 * D (str) is the device (default:cpu, gpu) to run pytorch.
 If gpu is chosen, it will use the first graphic card cuda:0 by default.